Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Miscellaneous:

+- Flight path to hovered systems are now always shown.
+(Was only true for selected colonies)
 - Error Message will display the best save game to be sent.
 - Added Version identification in game files.
 - Added some installation instructions.